Before & After Photo Gallery of Breast Augmentation

 At 5 ft 4 inches and 120 pounds, she chose 400cc moderate plus Mentor smooth gel implants.

 How do I decide on which size and style implant to have placed in my body?
 Dr. Burke and his staff meet with you personally to review your goals.
-We offer multiple sizing systems and profile choices including the Mentor breast sizing system for help in choosing the right size and style implants for you.
+Several sizing systems and profile choices are available including the Mentor breast sizing system for help in choosing the right size and style implants for you.
 Presurgical sizing helps you participate in your implant size selection.

 Implant options include saline and cohesive gel implants.